Stye and chalazion: symptoms and treatment

 How do I get help?

-If you experience a stye and chalazion, you should book an appointment with your Optician or doctor at the earliest opportunity.
+If you experience a stye and chalazion, you should contact your doctor or visit your local pharmacy.

 CHECKING, PLEASE WAIT ...